 A lack of awareness of how the two disciplines co exist prompts inexperienced product teams to believe they can simply hire a UI designer, instruct them to ‘DO’ the UX and this in itself will magically address all customer pain points and engagement requirements.
 These teams are quite unaware of the differences of UI being a small subset of UX, a much broader discipline.
 The temptation to force UX in what should just typical UI designer role gives product teams a false sense of security over something as vital as customer engagement.

 So why is it so important to separate and uniquely identify each discipline.
 Isn’t it possible to get both done by the same person?
 Well theoretically yes, this can be done but in reality this much harder than it looks especially when you deep dive into what each discipline involves.

 UI designers are trained to interpret visually what an interface should look like based on best interaction design principles.
 They are trained in the aesthetics of a product which includes the colors, fonts, visual hierarchy and how users will interact with the product.

-However, a role has emerged that is more suited to address this gap in the form of a UX designer / Interaction designer.
-An interaction designer interprets customer needs and business requirements and builds the blueprint for the product including wireframes and wireflows.
-This separation of disciplines makes each role more focused on deliverables that allow a UI designer to add the final polish.
+Over time, a new role has emerged that is more suited to address this gap in the form of a UX designer / Interaction designer.
+An interaction designer more closely works with UX and is able to address the gap between customer needs and business requirements while building the blueprint for the product including wireframes and wireflows.
+This separation of disciplines makes each role more focused on deliverables that allow a UI designer to then add the final polish.